junekimdev/stockinfo-web/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+No license is given by the author.
+All rights are reserved.